2/25/2025

 President and Chief Executive Officer

 Sure.
-So from a revenue contribution perspective I think we're modeling sort of at same level plus or minus a little bit as last year.
-There are some pretty interesting things I'd like to share about the latest contract but as I put in the script we are still seeking permission to talk in more detail and openly about those before I can do so publicly.
-But I am really excited about the things that we are doing this year for that and like I said the revenue should be you
+So from a revenue contribution perspective, I think we're modeling sort of at the same level, plus or minus a little bit, as last year.
+There are some pretty interesting things I'd like to share about the latest contract, but as I put in the script, we are still seeking permission to talk in more detail and openly about those before I can do so publicly.
+But I am really excited about the things that we are doing this year for that.
+And like I said, the revenue should be, you know, plus or minus sort of in that same range as last year from a revenue perspective.

 speaker